rust-lang/rust/text/0000-drop-types-in-const.md

 # Summary
 [summary]: #summary

-Allow types with destructors to be used in `const`/`static` items, as long as the destructor is never run during `const` evaluation.
+Allow types with destructors to be used in `static` items and in `cosnt` functions, as long as the destructor never needs to run in const context.

 # Motivation
 [motivation]: #motivation